Updated January 12, 2021

-Experience what rush hour is like; experiment how long it would take to go from one side of the city to another; explore different places that are farther away from your apartment or house.
+Experience what rush hours are like; experiment how long it would take to go from one side of the city to another; explore different places that are farther away from your apartment or house.
 Familiarity will help you feel at home.

 7. Stay in touch with home, but not too much